 Salty Fingers (Disphyma crassifolium) Identification

-Salty Fingers / All Year / Edible
+Salty Fingers / Spring / Summer / Autumn / Edible

 Salty Fingers are an absolutely outstanding species that grows at certain special coastal spots throughout the UK and the rest of the world.
 This one looks prehistoric and like it shouldn’t be eaten, however it has a delightful salty flavour and the way I best describe it is: